All the tips and tricks to make the BEST mashed potatoes every single time! Ready in less than 30 min with just 3

 How To Customize It

-Once you have mastered the basics, go wild with all kind of potato mash add-ons.
+Once you have mastered the basics, go wild with all kind of add-ons.

-I love adding bacon bits, a bit of Parmesan or Pecorino cheese, or simply some fresh chopped herbs.
+I love adding a bit of Parmesan or Pecorino cheese for cheesy mashed potatoes, or simply some fresh chopped herbs.

-Here are few of favorite ways to serve potato mash:
+Here are a few of favourite ways to serve potato mash:

 - This Italian-style Prosciutto Wrapped Cod takes just 20 min to prepare and makes a nutritious dinner.